PeterOyelegbin/azure-lab/load-balancer/README.md

 6. Click **Review + create**, then **Create**.
 Download the private key if you generated a new one.
 7.  **Repeat steps 2-6** to create a second VM named `web-vm-2`.
 In its custom data script, change the echo line to `echo "<h1>Hello from Web VM 2</h1>" | sudo tee /var/www/html/index.html`.

-### 4. Create a Public Load Balancer and Attach the VMs
+### Step 4: Create a Public Load Balancer and Attach the VMs
 This is the Azure equivalent of an Internet-facing ELB.
 1. In the Azure portal, go to **Load balancers**.
 2. Click **+ Create**.